RitwikDTU/simple-dvc-demo/README.md

 15.push to repository -- git push origin main
 16. to add content changes to repository -- a) git add . && git commit -m "Update Readme.md"
-                                            b) git push origin main
+                                            b) git push origin main 17.To run the full thing -- dvc repro
+18.To check for parameters used and scores -- dvc metrics show 19.To check differences from past model parameters & scores -- dvc metrics diff